bhaggerty/JD/README.md

+#Director of Sales Engineering#

+CoreOS is bringing Kubernetes to the enterprise: making the power of Google-like infrastructure available to every company.
+As the global leader in cloud infrastructure and container management, CoreOS helps companies run flexible, efficient, and secure infrastructure that powers the digital properties that power their business.
+With CoreOS products and solutions, forward-thinking companies can get products to market quickly, supercharge their IT teams, move fast without compromising security, and get software-defined container tools that just work to run their cloud infrastructure at scale.

+You’ll build a  world class team of sales engineers to partner with account managers and work directly with our customers to help ensure they get maximum value from Tectonic, the enterprise Kubernetes platform.

+*Primary responsibilities will include:*

+- Build a world class Sales Engineering team across the US
+- Help design and define the sales engineering organization
+- Manage a team of distributed sales engineers, mapping them to account executives
+- Help shape and manage the technical sales process
+- Work with external partners to understand and propose better solutions -Build for scale: define a standard set of CoreOS services offerings, project and account management best practices, and training and knowledge management
+- Partner with account managers to help drive successful sales.
+- This will report to the VP of Sales

+*Relevant skills/experience may include:*
+- 3-5 years of managing a sales engineering organization
+- Working, practical knowledge of cloud infrastructure and/or containers.
+You need to be able to get your hands dirty with customers and the team as required
+- Knowledge of Linux internals
+- Comfortable and excited about a building something in a fast-paced, unstructured environment
+- Experience working with Fortune 1000, financial institutions, or large web properties

 #Director of Professional Services#

 CoreOS is looking for a hands-on, customer focused executive to build and lead our professional services organization.